rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 But if you fix the relations of the fermions and bosons in one chunk of spacetime the same as another, then you get all the same emergent phenomena as well.
-However, you won't have the same historical facts, following the points from the thought experiment called "swamp man".
+However, you won't have the same historical facts, following the points from the thought experiment called "[Swampman](https://en.wikipedia.org/wiki/Swampman)".

 ![ [Swampman](https://en.wikipedia.org/wiki/Swampman)
-    is XXX.
+    is the subject of a thought experiment by Donald Davidson about identity and meaning.
     ([Image](https://www.redbubble.com/people/petemandik/works/24183232-swampman)
     by [Pete Mandik](https://www.instagram.com/p/BLSD0iaDe9d/).)
     ](img/swampman-mandik.jpg)